-Whatever emotions a Facebook ad makes a person feel, what really matters is the fact that it raises some kind of emotion.
+Whatever emotions a Facebook ad makes a person feel, what really matters is the fact that it evokes some kind of emotion.

 The tactic also seems to work in practice.

-To create a feeling of excitement and increase your Facebook ads' click-through rate, use these five tips:
+If you want to create emotion and increase your Facebook ads' click-through rate, use these four tips:

-- Use bright colours in your ad design
+- Use the appropriate colors to evoke mood in your ad design.

 Variation A included a discount offer and plain text, while variation B showed a timer counting down to the end of the deal.